You faithfully answer our prayers with awesome deeds, O God our Savior.

-Once again, the anticipation of sharing our God-story with you thrusts me forward like the gale that chased Dorothy Gale plum out of Kansas!
+The anticipation of sharing our God-story with you thrusts me forward like the gale that chased Dorothy Gale plum out of Kansas!

-I need to slow down, locate that illusive yellow brick road, grab a munchkin or two, a cup of hot coffee, and catch my breath.
+But first I need to slow down, locate that illusive yellow brick road, grab a munchkin or two, a cup of hot coffee, and catch my breath.

 We Will Not Forget